SnpM/scraipe/docs/get_started/using_llm_analyzers.md

     gemini_key = os.getenv("GEMINI_API_KEY")
     ```

-2. Configure the analyzer with a prompt and schema
+2. Configure the analyzer with a prompt and schema.
     ```python
     # Craft an instruction for the LLM
     instruction = """